tanikaaaa/WanderWise/README.md

-# 🧠 AI Trip Planner
+# 🧠 WanderWise

-AI Trip Planner is a full-stack web application that leverages **Generative AI (Google Gemini)** and **Google Maps APIs** to help users create smart, personalized travel itineraries in seconds.
+WanderWise is a full-stack web application that leverages **Generative AI (Google Gemini)** and **Google Maps APIs** to help users create smart, personalized travel itineraries in seconds.
 The platform dynamically suggests hotels, attractions, and routes, and stores user data securely using Firebase.
 With a responsive UI, smooth animations, and real-time map interactions, this app redefines the modern travel planning experience.

 ---